 1. Vision

-Everyone should have the necessary skills to benefit fully from the information society in order to bridge the digital divide among those who know how to use telecommunication technology and those who do not know.
+Every individual must have the opportunity to acquire the necessary knowledge can allow it to participate effectively in the information society, which would result in the reduction of the digital divide.
+Furthermore, the establishment of adequate so that all segments of the population benefit from training strategies.
 Therefore, capacity building, digital literacy and competences are essential.
 Appropriate specialized training programmes in telecommunications/ICT, development of professional standards, lifelong learning initiatives and more affordable ICTs will empower all layers of society towards improving the quality of their lives.
 It will also assist people who are outside the formal education processes and will help them to acquire new skills as well as improve on existing ones.

 2. Pillars